sotirischatzimiltis/MscThesis/README.md

 - Only one requirement, a google account
 - Most common Machine Learning frameworks pre-installed and ready to use

+> Note: if you are not going to use Google Colab you will need to make sure that you satisfy the below requirements
+#### Requirements

 ### Usage
   #### Prepare Data
   In order to prepare your data follow the steps below: